Jadael/TMT/misc/spellbook.md

 - If there are comments in the first row, Spellbook assumes they are columns labels, and they will be shown in the tooltips for the output jacks.

 Refer to [RhythML](RhythML.md) for comprehensive guidelines on the syntax.
 Check out the manufacturer presets in the module's right click menu for examples and templates of various types of sequences, including some mad science like using Spellbook as a wavetable.
+If you think of any other number/voltage/pitch formats for which there's a good (mathematical) way to translate them into 1v/oct, let me know and we can add it to RhythML!

 ### Timing with Spellbook